-Years after wrestling ended for Dawn, the fear of not being successful after entertainment and wrestling fueled her to pursue other careers.
-She needed to transform and re-engineer herself from the entertainment world to do other jobs in the real world and “learn to embrace change, not be afraid of it” and instead “become excited about it.”
+Years after wrestling ended for Dawn, the fear of not being successful after entertainment and wrestling fueled her pursuits of other careers.
+She needed to transform and re-engineer herself from the entertainment world to do other jobs in the real world and "learn to embrace change, not be afraid of it" and instead "become excited about it."

 She is a contributor to the book The Roots of Leadership by Anthony C. Gruppo and Karen Mayo, where one of her memorable quotes from it is, "Closed doors are the universes’ way of getting you back on the right track.
 Listen with your eyes wide open."

 You can follow Dawn Marie on Twitter here.

 While nobody with an ounce of wrestling knowledge will ever confuse these three women as the second coming of a Mildred Burke, Trish Stratus, or a Manami Toyota, there is much to appreciate in the entertainment these women provided and the guts and determination they demonstrated while in ECW.

 These women carved their own niche and were always involved in main events and storylines.
 You have to admit, though, what they did do, they did oh so well!
 Can you still hear Joey Styles yelling, "catfight!" or is it just me?

 - Mike Awesome and The Time A WWF Worker Beat a WCW Worker in ECW

 - Rob Van Dam – The Drug Charge That Changed His Career